2xs/libpip/Readme.md

 This project delivers a library to embed PIP-related operations.

-The source code is covered by CeCILL-A licence.
+The source code is covered by CeCILL-A licence, see `LICENSE`.

 The LibPip Development Team is: